This article was originally published in June of 2018 but has been updated to include relevant content.

 High humidity can lead to fading, discoloration, and silvering, as well as mold growth and insect infestations.
 Extremely low humidity leads to photographs becoming brittle or the emulsion flaking off.

-Fluctuations in temperature and humidity can damage artwork over time.
-Paint cracks, separates, and peels.
-Paper molds, tears, and fades.
+Fluctuations in temperature and humidity can damage artwork can damage artwork over time -- paint can crack, separate, or peel, and paper can mold, tear. or fade.
 Antique veneers separate and warp.
-Fine papers and textile arts are particularly sensitive.
+Fine papers and textile arts are particularly sensitive to changing environmental conditions.

 Maintaining the correct balance of temperature and humidity preserves your wine collection.
-Too much humidity and mold can grow and cellar woods and wine labels can be damaged.
-If your collection is too dry, the cork will crack and air will leak into the bottle ruining the wine.
+Environments with too much humidity promote mold growth, which can cause damage to cellar wood and wine labels.
+If your collection is too dry, meaning there isn't enough humidity, the corks can crack and allow air to leak into the bottle, ruining the wine.

 The ideal condition for storing cigars is relative humidity of approximately 68-74%.
 Desirable cigar flavors evolve in these conditions.
 Dry cigars become fragile and burn faster developing an unpleasant and slightly bitter taste.
 Damp cigars will burn unevenly and produce a heavy and acidic flavor.